mfittere/res-ex-prstab/README.md

 - [ ] 7th turn pulsing, figure with comparison: no data for 2016 at 24 nrad or
 for simulations.
 Useful to add?

+- [ ] for random, verify the numbers for emittance growth: 1%/min in simulations, 5%/min in experiments.